Related

 Committee on Government Procurement

-The Agreement also arranges the establishment of a Committee on Government Procurement.
-The Committee is
+The Agreement also establishes a Committee on Government Procurement, tasked with:

-• ensure exchange of statistical information etc. but also procurement opportunities
+• Facilitating the exchange of statistical information and procurement opportunities

-This Committee shall be composed of officials from the Government of Japan and the European Commission.
+The Committee is composed of officials from the Government of Japan and the European Commission.

 Back to top